What Norway shore excursions to book and not to book

 Stavanger – YES/NO

 This is a real tricky one.
 Here I´m going to have to say: it depends.
 That´s because two of the most epic travel pictures EVER you´ll only be able to take if you go on the excursion to Preikestolen and Kjeragbollen.
 Mr and Mrs Adventure posted some great shots from their hike there!
 Trust me, you are going to want those pictures.
 If you want to hike it is another question.
+So, this may be one of your best Norway cruise excursions.

 On the other hand, you also really shouldn´t miss out on the old town, Gamle Stavanger – UNESCO world heritage and my absolute favorite town in Norway.
 These white wooden houses with red flowers all over you also really have to see!
 And they are just a few steps away from the cruise port!
 Hence, my recommendation is this: try to see if you can get a half day excursion, so you can see both.